How We Live Together

 4. Household Pantry Access

-The household pantry is a shared resource, stocked based on collective input from the common household purse.
-Access to pantry staples is tied to MealPrep participation, ensuring that all members who contribute to, also benefit from, the system equitably.
+The household pantry is a shared resource, stocked with basic staples, based on collective input, from the common household purse.
+Access is tied to MealPrep participation, ensuring that all members who contribute to, also benefit from, the system equitably.

 5. Community Experience